-Her creative practice stems from a fascination for the vital connection between land and sea, sea and sky, nature and mythology, male and female.
+My creative practice stems from a fascination for the vital connection between land and sea, sea and sky, nature and mythology, male and female.
 The coastal landscape is a place of memories and imagination.
-Her paintings are not a direct representation but rather a feeling, an emotional encounter, an embodiment of my sense of place through a continual dialogue between real and imagined geographies, both physical and psychological.
-She is intrigued with what’s left behind, tracing, mapping absence through exploration of the liminal place between land, sea and sky- anomalies in the land and seascapes which harbour portals into other worlds – cracks, crevices, fissures, alignment of stones, sea caves, shorelines – thin places, but also through the sea, shipping lanes, lost ships, the movement of the sea on the land and humans on the sea.
+My paintings are not a direct representation but rather a feeling, an emotional encounter, an embodiment of my sense of place through a continual dialogue between real and imagined geographies, both physical and psychological.
+I am intrigued with what’s left behind, tracing, mapping absence through exploration of the liminal place between land, sea and sky- anomalies in the land and seascapes which harbour portals into other worlds – cracks, crevices, fissures, alignment of stones, sea caves, shorelines – thin places, but also through the sea, shipping lanes, lost ships, the movement of the sea on the land and humans on the sea.

-Kate is also an A Level examiner and moderator for Art & Design, and is Events Organiser and on the board of The Friends of The Glynn Vivian Art Gallery, Swansea.
-She is also a Lead Creative Agent for The Arts Council of Wales.
+I have beenEvents Organiser and on the board of The Friends of The Glynn Vivian Art Gallery for the past 4 years in Swansea. and have been a Lead Creative Agent for The Arts Council of Wales from 2017 -19

-© Kate Bell and katebellart.com 2020
+© Kate Bell and katebellart.com 2021